lsbardel/python-stdnet/docs/source/examples/registration.rst

     models.register(Position)

-The :ref:`connection string <connection-string>` passed as first argument when initialising a :class:`Router`, is the default backend of that :class:`Router`.
+The :ref:`connection string <connection-string>` passed as first argument when initialising a :class:`Router`, is the default back-end of that :class:`Router`.
-It is possible to register models to a different backend by passing a connection string to the :meth:`Router.register` method::
+It is possible to register models to a different back-end by passing a connection string to the :meth:`Router.register` method::

     models.register(MyModel, 'redis://1270.0.0.1:6379?db=8&password=bla')